ArdanaLabs/hello-cardano-template/docs/hello-discovery.md

 A validator which enforces that the datum is not changed, and the NFT is not taken.
 Ideally this should use read only inputs.

-### Vault Authentication NFT Minting Policy
+### Vault Validation NFT Minting Policy

-A minting policy used to mint NFTs to authenticate vaults.
+A minting policy used to mint NFTs to validation vaults.
 Parameterized by the vault Address.
 The policy enforces the following constraints: